What is a Peer-to-Peer lending?

 - Illiquidity is one of the main issues in P2P investing.
-If you as an investor wanted to recoup your investment sooner than later, you would have to sell your loan portfolio on the secondary market.
-After selling the portfolio, you would only take out your principal investment and lose a percentage of the commission.
+As an investor, if you wanted to recoup your investment sooner than later, you would have to sell your loan portfolio on the secondary market.
+After selling the portfolio, you would only take out your principal investment and lose a commission percentage.
 Often, the process of selling a loan portfolio can take months or even more.
-You should only invest money that you won’t need for anything else in the foreseeable future.
+You should only invest money that you won’t need anything else in the foreseeable future.

 - Unregulated P2P platforms that do not have financial institution status and/or license.
 This means that some P2P platforms out there are not supervised by any governmental authority and can end up using your deposits to make additional profits for themselves.
 In the event of a platform’s insolvency, you may lose the money you have invested.
-Therefore, you should always do your own due diligence on the P2P platform that you plan on using.
+Therefore, you should always do your own due diligence on the P2P platform you plan to use.

 - Lack of information about the P2P platform founders.
-Some P2P platforms are very secretive about their founders and shareholders, they purposely provide inaccurate data on companies’ activities, and also lack audits.
+Some P2P platforms are very secretive about their founders and shareholders; they purposely provide inaccurate data on companies’ activities and lack audits.
 This is another red flag that often points out unregulated P2P platforms.
 You should stay clear from the P2P platform if you suspect that information found can’t be verified via some other authority institution.

-- The procedure of recovering insolvent borrowers’ loans is unfavourable for investors.
+- The procedure of recovering insolvent borrowers’ loans is, in some cases, unfavorable for investors.
 Some P2P companies in the EU (such as BONDORA) pass on debt collection costs to the investors.
-Another example is when P2P platform fails to keep investors up to date on the loan recovery process for a long time.
-Only periodic, incomplete notifications are received in the platform’s investment control panel.
-Here is an example from one P2P platform:
+Another example is when the P2P platform fails to keep investors up to date on the loan recovery process for a long time.
+Below is an example of what notifications are received by investors on their insolvent loans:

 Please note: Only citizens of the European Union with a valid personal document (passport or ID card) or valid mobile signature can invest and earn interest via platforms listed below.